paulfitzpatrick85/CI-Portfolio-Project-1/README.md

 ## 'What you can do' and 'What you can use' sections.
 The main idea behind this website is that the ideas outlined are shortlisted for other users (as in other parents that have used the site or from the related social media sites) submitted recommendations.
 - The first section being what the users/parents can do to by themselves ie, educate themselves in the topic of ASD and also the mindset to approach the topic.

+The layout for large screens is made to appear as four block, with the text and images of each section diagonal from one another, and as this would not work on smaller screens, the order of the sections were reversed to appear as text/image/text/image as the user scrolls down the screen.

 - The second section show what items can be used for what purposes and also includes a link to an external website for a parents course in communication called "Hanen:more than more".